 - Basic Grant Use for all Title I-A expenses not included in one of the other purpose codes. - Homeless (Required) Must be used to create a separate budget for the required funds set-aside to serve homeless students. - Neglected and Delinquent (Optional) May be used to create a separate budget for funds set-aside to provide services to students in local institutions or community day programs for neglected or delinquent children.
-These funds may also be budgeted as part of the Basic Grant purpose code. - Parent Engagement Required for districts with Title I-A allocation greater than \$500,000. - Private Schools Required for all private school expenses.
-Use to create a separate budget for the private school equitable share services. - Pre-School (Optional) May be used to create a separate budget for funds set-aside to provide preschool programs that are not part of the schools' Title I-A allocations. - Professional Development (Optional) May be used for district-funded professional development for teachers in Title I-A schools that is not part of the schools' Title I-A allocations. - Summer School (Optional) May be used to create a separate budget for funds set-aside to provide summer school programs that are not part of the schools' Title I-A allocations.
+These funds may also be budgeted as part of the Basic Grant purpose code. - Parent Engagement Required for districts with Title I-A allocation greater than \$500,000. - Private Schools (Required) Must be used for all private school expenses.
+It is used to create a separate budget for equitable services to participating private schools. - Pre-School (Optional) May be used to create a separate budget for funds set-aside to provide preschool programs that are not part of the schools' Title I-A allocations. - Professional Development (Optional) May be used for district-funded professional development for teachers in Title I-A schools that is not part of the schools' Title I-A allocations. - Summer School (Optional) May be used to create a separate budget for funds set-aside to provide summer school programs that are not part of the schools' Title I-A allocations.
 These funds may also be budgeted as part of the Basic Grant purpose code.